 Mithi has a Community Worker diploma from George Brown College.
 She also went to Ryerson University for undergrad studies in Social Work, but eventually decided to focus her time and energy on community organizing and raising a family.

-Currently, she also works as a part-time Community Program Worker for SEAS Centre, a multi-social service agency in the GTA.
-She also serves as Acting Chair of GABRIELA Ontario, a volunteer Filipino women’s organization working on campaigns to end violence against women and to uphold the rights of Filipino women and children.
+Currently, she is an organizer with GABRIELA Ontario, a volunteer Filipino women’s organization working on campaigns to end violence against women and to uphold the rights of Filipino women and children.

 Our Board of Directors